agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `removeWatcher()`

-With `removeWatcher()` we are able to remove a `watcher` callback at a specific `key`.
+With `removeWatcher()`, we can remove a `watcher` callback at a specific `key`.
 We should always cleanup/remove `watcher` callbacks, which aren't in use anymore to avoid memory leaks.
-For instance if a UI-Component has been unmounted in which the `watcher` callback was located.
+For instance, if a UI-Component has been unmounted in which the `watcher` callback was located.
 ```ts
 MY_STATE.removeWatcher("myKey");
 ```